 I recently got into an accident when I was driving.
 Thank goodness, no one was hurt.
 A scratch on my bumper, and a scratch on the other driver’s door.
 The next week after my accident, I nearly hit a pedestrian riding his bike.
 I didn’t hit him, but he fell over after I startled him.
-I’m quite upset myself, and now I’m beginning to fear that I’m developing a subtype of OCD called Hit and Run OCD.
+I’m beginning to fear that I’m developing a subtype of OCD called Hit and Run OCD.

 Hit and Run OCD

-This subtype of OCD may be misdiagnosed as panic disorder, given that many people who have panic disorder also report a fear of driving.
-The difference is that panic disorder involves the fear of panic itself, while panic in itself is not essential in the anxiety of Hit and Run OCD.
+This subtype of OCD has a misdiagnosis as panic disorder, given that many people who have panic disorder also report a fear of driving.
+The difference is that panic disorder involves the fear of panic itself, while alarm in itself is not essential in the anxiety of Hit and Run OCD.
 Instead panic is a consequence of concern of hitting someone in Hit and Run OCD.